 Once a predictive model has been constructed it can simply be used for steady-state or dynamic simulation.
-However the real power in advanced process modelling lies in the ability to exploit the rich information in the model to optimise the design or operation, using an arbitrary objective function and constraints.
+However the real power in advanced process modelling lies in the ability to exploit the rich information in the model to optimize the design or operation, using an arbitrary objective function and constraints.

-gPROMS is supplied with state-of-the-art optimisation techniques:
+gPROMS is supplied with state-of-the-art optimization techniques:

 A large number of decision variables can be manipulated simultaneously.
-For example, the Repsol whole-plant economic optimisation mentioned above varied 49 variables that included reactor geometry, distillation column size, operating conditions and product specifcations, distillation feed tray locations, and process routing decisions, among others, to determine the economic optimum.
+For example, the Repsol whole-plant economic optimization mentioned above varied 49 variables that included reactor geometry, distillation column size, operating conditions and product specifcations, distillation feed tray locations, and process routing decisions, among others, to determine the economic optimum.

 The following are typical applications that leverage the power of advanced process modelling:

-- optimising a batch crystallization recipe
+- optimizing a batch crystallization recipe

 - minimising the amount of platinum catalyst used in a fuel cell, taking performance requirements into account